project-ricochet/meteor-canonical/README.md

 `PACKAGE_CANONICAL_DISABLE`: Set to `true` to never redirect anyone.

-`PACKAGE_CANONICAL_SIMULATE_REMOTE`: Set to `true` if you want to test that the package is working *locally*.
+`PACKAGE_CANONICAL_SIMULATE_PRODUCTION`: Set to `true` if you want to test that the package is working *locally*.
 You will have to set up another way to access your app; for example, you might edit your `hosts` file.
 If this variable is set, then `canonical` will redirect to the `ROOT_URL` when you access your local app via the alternate URL.
 You will also want to set `ROOT_URL` when you run `meteor`, as illustrated above.

 ---------------